Metal 3D Printing Technology: Binder Jetting

 When the process is over, an operator carefully extracts the parts from the build box and removes the remaining powder thanks to brushes and air blowers.

 When the process is done, the parts are separated from the runners, cleaned and beadblasted to remove the remaining powder.
-After this process, the composite material is 60% stainless steel and 40% bronze.
 The part can now be shipped to you or finished according to your choice.

 Binder Jetting 3D Printers